Review and Progress

 Hao J.R., 2012, Discussion on dog immunization technology, Nongye Jishi yu Zhuangbei (Agricultural Technology & Equipment), (23): 16-17.

-Kulpa-Eddy J., Srinivas G., Halder M., Hill R., Brown K., Roth J., Hans Draayer H., Jeffrey Galvin J., Claassen I., Gifford G., Ralph Woodland iR., Doelling V., Brett Jones B., Stokes W.S., 2011, Non-animal replacement methods for veterinary vaccine potency testing: state of the science and future directions, Procedia in Vaccinology, 5: 60-83.
+Kulpa-Eddy J., Srinivas G., Halder M., Hill R., Brown K., Roth J., Hans Draayer H., Jeffrey Galvin J., Claassen I., Gifford G., Ralph Woodland iR., Doelling V., Brett Jones B., and Stokes W.S., 2011, Non-animal replacement methods for veterinary vaccine potency testing: state of the science and future directions, Procedia in Vaccinology, 5: 60-83.

 https://doi.org/10.1016/j.provac.2011.10.005